samturner/STClassifier/README.md

 ### Usage

-After you've imported the `STClassifier.swift` into your projects, you'll need to do a few things to get going:
+After you've imported `STClassifier.swift` into your project, you'll need to do a few things to get going:

 1. The class you want to be able to classify must conform to the `STClassifierClass` protocol.
 It must have `type` as a class variable and it must implement the `getVector() -> Array<Double>` method.